-Key Elements Criteria Explanation 12.
-Management of Psychological Claims (primary and secondary) As a minimum systems and procedures should: This element is included in addition to the key elements above as the Board recognises the significant impact psychological injuries have on workers, employers, insurers and the scheme in general.
-The Board recommends that Insurers/Employers 12.1 Ensure that senior managers and claims staff are appropriately trained in the identification and management of psychological claims, including post traumatic stress disorder (PTSD) and the biopsychosocial approach. consider the Safe Work Australia publication "Taking Action: A best practice framework for the management of psychological claims in the Australian workers' compensation sector" when developing and implementing systems for the management of psychological claims.
-12.2 Ensure the early identification of psychological claims including claims for PTSD.
-12.3 Ensure the early identification of psychological claims secondary to injury claims.
+Key Elements Criteria Explanation 12.Management of Psychological Claims (primary and secondary) Agencies must have systems and procedures in place to identify and manage claims for psychological injuries.
+As a minimum systems and procedures This element is included in addition to the key elements above as the Board recognises the significant impact psychological injuries have on workers, employers, insurers and the scheme in general. should: 12.1 Ensure that staff directly responsible for claims and injury management are appropriately trained in the identification and management of psychological claims, including post-traumatic stress disorder (PTSD) and the biopsychosocial approach.
+The Board recommends that the agency consider the Safe Work Australia publication "Taking Action: A best practice framework for the management of psychological claims in the Australian workers' compensation sector" when developing and implementing systems for the management of psychological claims.
+12.2 Support the early identification of psychological claims including claims for PTSD.
+12.3 Support the early identification of psychological claims secondary to injury claims.
 12.4 Identify key stakeholders in the management of the worker's injury including the claims and injury management process eg workers, employers, primary treating medical practitioner, IMC/WRP.
 12.5 Ensure the early appointment (no later than the time frame required by s143B of the Act) of an injury management co-ordinator with appropriate skills, experience and/or qualifications in respect to the management of psychological injuries.
 12.6 Ensure the early appointment of appropriate providers who have the appropriate skills, experience and/or qualifications in respect to the management of psychological injuries.
 12.7 Ensure early and ongoing regular contact with key stakeholders to identify barriers to return work and discuss and develop action plans.
 12.8 Ensure timely access to treatment.
 12.9 Ensure systems are in place to facilitate a timely decision regarding liability and that the worker is informed and updated in respect to progress at regular intervals.
-12.10 Ensure systems are in place to identify claims where mediation or other dispute resolution mechanisms (other than the Tribunal) may be utilised.
-12.11 Ensure procedures are in place to comprehensively communicate adverse decisions, the reasons for adverse decisions and provide information in respect to appropriate dispute resolution mechanisms.
+12.10 Ensure systems are in place to identify claims where mediation or other dispute resolution mechanisms (other than TASCAT) may be utilised.
+12.11 Consider the most appropriate method of communicating adverse decisions, the reasons for adverse decisions and provision of information in respect to dispute resolution mechanisms.
+For example verbal, written or both.